 Ferries can be slower, but often not by much – when you consider that you have to get to the airport much earlier to go through security.
 (For ferry travel, you just show up with your tickets – usually on your phone – and walk onto the boat.)

-Island-hopping with ferries is pretty straightforward in Greece, but let’s go over a few basics:
+Island-hopping with ferries is pretty straightforward in Greece.
+Here are a few helpful basics:

 First, all ferry tickets are one-way.
 Generally, you don’t have to buy them months or even weeks in advance (except when booking private cabins for long trips).
 Otherwise, a few days is almost always enough.